What Do Railroad Conductor or Yardmaster Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 41,800 jobs in the United States for Railroad Conductor or Yardmaster.
+In the United States, there were 41,800 jobs for Railroad Conductor or Yardmaster in 2016.
 There is little to no growth in job opportunities for Railroad Conductor or Yardmaster.
-There will be an estimated 3,700 positions for Railroad Conductor or Yardmaster per year.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 The states with the most job growth for Railroad Conductor or Yardmaster are South Carolina, Texas, and Nebraska.
 Watch out if you plan on working in Alaska, Louisiana, or Oregon.
 These states have the worst job growth for this type of profession.